So you want to create your first programming blog?

 But you know what Jeff Atwood is actually known for?

-His blog, Coding Horror, that he created in 2004 is one of the most popular programming blogs on the internet.
+His blog, Coding Horror, which he created in 2004 is one of the most popular programming blogs on the internet.

 Not only that, but his blog was the reason how he met Spolsky in the first place!